 Humpback whales are currently listed as “least concern,” the best possible rating on the IUCN list.
 However, that hasn’t always been the case.
-The early to the mid-20th century witnessed historic declines in the humpback whale population, and by the 1980s, the species had almost become extinct.
+The early to mid-20th century witnessed historic declines in the humpback whale population, and by the 1980s, the species had almost become extinct.

 Thanks to the global ban on commercial whaling in 1985, we now have as many as 150,000 humpback whales today and about 16 different groups.
 So, the humpback whale population is back to being solid, although there are still major threats like ship collisions and occasional fishing gear entanglements.

 Most humpback whales either have black or gray bodies and of course, the hump on their backs makes them recognizable.
 However, the white patterns on their pectoral fins, bellies, and tails are individually unique.
 Just like human fingerprints, scientists began to use these patterns to identify individual whales in the 1970s.

 Whales have arguably the most intense migratory trait of all animals in the animal kingdom.
 However, certain population groups of humpback whales do not migrate.
 This group lives in the Arabian Sea, and they are the smallest as well as the most genetically isolated humpback whales.

 Scientists say they have remained that way for about 70,000 years, and they stick to Arabian waters in Yemen, India, Oman, and Sri Lanka, amongst others.

 The photo featured at the top of this post is © Claude Huot/Shutterstock.com